ekler25/eclairvm/readme.md

 - Bytecode decoding
 - Executing basic operand stack operations like: ipush, iadd, isub, cpush, spush etc.
 - Outputing characters, strings and numbers
-- jumping to other addresses
+- Jumping to other addresses
+- Calling and returning (call stack)

 # todo
-- call stack
-- more native methods i.e. stdin for reading characters from the user
+- More native methods i.e. stdin for reading characters from the user.
 - idk

 # Usage